A2ITNotes/quartz/README.md

 All notes are sourced from the official marking schemes.

-The sturucture of the website is based on the syllabus.
+The structure of the website is based on the syllabus.
 So if there is any bullet point you dont know yet, better get studying!